Appeared in GATE 2025? Read the article below to know GATE Normalisation Process and how marks are calculated.

-GATE Normalisation Process- With the GATE exam round the corner, the biggest query among students after the exam is about how the marks are calculated and what is GATE Normalisation Process?
+GATE Normalisation Process- The GATE 2025 results and cutoff marks were announced on March 19, 2025.
+The IIT Roorkee has completed the GATE 2025 exam on the prescribed dates - Feb 1, 2, 15, and 16, 2025.
+The biggest query among students after the exam is how the marks are calculated and the GATE normalisation process.

-The Normalisation process is used to evaluate the performance of GATE Candidates who appeared for the GATE 2021 on February 6-7 and February 13-14.
-Shiksha.com brings you this article to know the details of the GATE Normalisation Process and how marks are calculated.
+The normalisation process is used to evaluate the performance of GATE Candidates who appeared for GATE 2025.
+Shiksha.com brings you this article to know the details of the GATE Normalization Process and how marks are calculated.

 Explore colleges based on GATE

 Graduate Aptitude Test in Engineering (GATE) exam is conducted for MTech admissions and PSU recruitments.
 Most of the GATE papers are conducted in one session.
-However, few of the papers are held in multiple sessions/shifts.
-That is why the exam authority uses the GATE Normalisation process to find out the final scores that are obtained by the students according to the difficulty level of the exam held in multiple sessions.
+However, few of the papers are held in multiple sessions/shifts, such as civil engineering and computer science and information technology.
+That is why the exam authority uses the GATE Normalisation process to find out the final scores that the students obtain according to the difficulty level of the exam held in multiple sessions.

-Before understanding the GATE normalisation process, it is important to understand why it has been incorporated by the exam authority IIT Delhi.
-As the difficulty level of every paper is different and the exam conducted in multiple slots and time on scheduled dates.
+Before understanding the GATE normalisation process, it is important to know why it has been incorporated by the exam authority IIT Delhi.
+The difficulty level of every paper is different, and the exam is conducted in multiple slots and times on scheduled dates.
 The normalisation process helps in bringing all the candidates on the same level as far as awarding them marks is concerned.

-Candidates must keep in mind that GATE Marks and GATE Score are two totally different and the method of their calculation as well.
+Candidates must keep in mind that GATE Marks and GATE Score are two totally different methods of calculation.
 Candidates can check below how marks and score are calculated for GATE:

 Marks Out of 100